Breathe (Taylor Swift song)

-"Breathe" is a song recorded and written by American singer-songwriter Taylor Swift featuring American singer-songwriter Colbie Caillat, taken from Swift's second studio album, Fearless (2008).
-Produced by Swift and Nathan Chapman, the song is driven by an acoustic guitar and mandolin and features pianos and violins in the production.
-Lyrically, "Breathe" addresses heartbreak and the loss of a close friendship, though some critics interpreted it as a breakup song.
+"Breathe" is a song by Taylor Swift featuring Colbie Caillat from Swift's second studio album, Fearless (2008).
+Swift wrote the song with Caillat and produced it with Nathan Chapman.
+A pop rock ballad, "Breathe" incorporates strummed acoustic instruments and a string section.
+The lyrics are about heartbreak from losing a close friend.
+Big Machine Records released the track onto Rhapsody on October 21, 2008.
+Music critics found "Breathe" a sentimental song with resonant lyrics, but some deemed it insubstantial.
+The song was nominated for Best Pop Collaboration with Vocals at the 52nd Annual Grammy Awards in 2010.

-Released on October 21, 2008, as a Rhapsody-exclusive, the song received favorable responses from contemporary music critics.
-"Breathe" was nominated for the Grammy Award for Best Pop Collaboration with Vocals in 2010.
-It peaked at number 87 on the US Billboard Hot 100 and was certified gold by the Recording Industry Association of America (RIAA).
-Swift performed the song live for the first time ever in Miami Gardens, Florida for the Reputation Stadium Tour.

-Swift and Caillat released a re-recorded version, "Breathe (Taylor's Version)", as part of her 2021 re-recorded album Fearless (Taylor's Version).
-The re-recorded version charted on the Canadian Hot 100 and the Billboard Global 200.
+"Breathe" peaked at number 87 on the US Billboard Hot 100 and was certified gold by the Recording Industry Association of America.
+Swift performed the song live on August 18, 2018, in Miami Gardens, Florida, for the Reputation Stadium Tour.
+After a 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded "Breathe" with Caillat and released it as "Breathe (Taylor's Version)" as part of Fearless (Taylor's Version), the re-recording of Fearless, in 2021.
+"Breathe (Taylor's Version)" charted on the Canadian Hot 100 and the Billboard Global 200.